If you’re looking for a new home, you’ve probably wondered what the best questions to ask the seller when buying a house are.

 Q: Have You Found Somewhere To Move To?

-If the sellers have already found a property they want to move to, they may be more open to offers below their asking price.
+Another of the best questions to ask the seller when buying a house, is asking if the sellers have already found a property they want to move to, they may be more open to offers below their asking price.

 After all, they may not want to risk losing their dream home for the sake of a few thousand.